Geographic Distribution and Habitat

 Behavior and Lifestyle

-Marmosets are diurnal and arboreal.
+Marmosets are diurnal (active during daylight hours) and arboreal (tree-dwelling).
 They prefer to spend most of their time high in the trees in the upper canopy of the rainforest.

 Emilia’s marmosets live in groups of 4 to 15 individuals.
 These groups are led by a dominant male and female.
 The dominance hierarchy is decided by age, as opposed to sex, strength, or familial relationships.
 Females in the group are usually related, while the males leave the group around the time they reach adulthood.
 These groups control relatively small territories of 25 to 100 acres each that often overlap with competing groups.